My social-media life has been Fediverse-first for a year now. I stick my head into Bluesky and Threads regularly, but

 As for the people you follow and block and so on, things could be better.
 Yes, you can migrate them, but you have to export them from the old instance to CSV and import on the new instance.
 Given that Mastodon has solved the hard problem of dragging followers, this part of migration should just be built-in.

-Mastodon: Post migration · Nope.
+Mastodon: Migrating Posts · Nope.
 Doesn’t happen.
 The posts that I made on hachyderm and .cloud and .social are still there.
-How bad a fail is this?
+How serious is this?

 It’s a hard problem.
 The Fediverse is embedded in the Web, and on the Web, things have HTTP URLs, and those URLs begin